King Leir: Sources

-The author drew primarily on Holinshed's Chronicles for the story of Leir and his daughters.
+The author drew primarily on Raphael Holinshed's Chronicles for the story of Leir and his daughters.
 Other sources and influences include Geoffrey of Monmouth's Historia Regum Britanniae, The Mirror for Magistrates, William Warner's Albion's England, and Edmund Spenser's The Faerie Queene.

 In turn, critics widely agree that King Leir served as a primary source for Shakespeare's King Lear.

 Genre

 King Leir has been called a "chronicle history", a "tragical history", a "tragicomedy", and even "a tragedy with a happy ending".
 (Leir is alive and restored to his kingship at the end of his play.)
 Leir does not contain the subplot about Gloucester, Edgar, and Edmund that Shakespeare added to the story.

 The Annesley case

 Some commentators have argued that King Leir was printed in 1605 to take advantage of the attention drawn by Shakespeare's similar play – which would mean that Shakespeare's Lear was being acted in 1605.
 Yet "a remarkable historical parallel" provided "a topical reason" for the publication of Leir, and perhaps also for Shakespeare's interest in the story c.
 1605.

 A true-life scandal with noteworthy parallels to the Leir/Lear story was in the news in 1603 and 1604, and may have helped to inspire both Shakespeare's play and the publication of the old play King Leir.
 Brian Annesley (or Anslowe) was an elderly former follower of Queen Elizabeth, a wealthy Kentishman with three daughters: Grace (married to Sir John Wildgose), Christian (the wife of William Sandys, 3rd Baron Sandys), and the youngest, the unmarried Cordell, who had been a maid of honour to Queen Elizabeth.
 In 1603, Grace tried to have her father declared senile and incompetent to manage his estate.
 Cordell wrote to Robert Cecil, 1st Earl of Salisbury, to protest her older sister's action, and otherwise supported her father against his eldest daughter.
 Brian Annesley died in July 1604; Cordell successfully defended her father's last will and testament, which left most of the family property to Cordell.

 One of the executors of the will was Sir William Hervey; he was a veteran of the 1588 campaign against the Spanish Armada and the third husband of the Dowager Countess of Southampton, the mother of Shakespeare's patron Henry Wriothesley, 3rd Earl of Southampton.
 (Hervey is also one of the many proposed candidates for the "W. H." of Shakespeare's sonnets.)
 Once the Dowager Countess died in 1607, Hervey married Cordell Annesley.